 - Visit Christ Church and its Burial Ground

 - Eat at Pizza Brain

 - See the monuments at Laurel Hill Cemetery

 - Walk through Magic Gardens

 - Dive into history at Valley Forge Park

 Spruce Street Harbor Park is one of our favorite places to visit in Philadelphia.
 With colorful hammocks, floating gardens, and lots of food options, it’s the perfect place to spend a few hours hanging out on a nice day.

 Located in the Marina at Penn’s Landing, Spruce Street Harbor Park is made of a network of landscaped barges, a net that lets you hang above the Delaware River, and floating gardens that aren’t just pretty but also help clean the water in the marina.
-Throw in some tacos from the Distrito food stand, some of Chickie’s and Pete’s famous crab fries, and a cocktail, and you have the makings for a great time.
+Throw in some tacos, water ice, and other treats from the food stands and bar, and you have the makings for a great time.